Skip to content

 See HEVC to H.264 on Mac when your camcorder exports HEVC instead.
 When size limits matter, see the video compression guide .

-1. Copy individual MTS files to a plain folder (not only the nested AVCHD tree) so apps find them reliably.
+1. Copy individual MTS files to a plain folder (not only the nested AVCHD tree).

 2. Open the clip in QuickTime Player.